 Waste Flow Control

-Q. Is flow control in effect with the MCMUA award of a 5-year disposal contract?
+Q. Is flow control in effect in Morris County with the MCMUA award of a 5-year disposal contract?

-here to read the New Jersey Department of Environmental Protection's (NJDEP of Department) Aug.
-5, 2008,
+Click here to read the New Jersey Department of Environmental Protection's (NJDEP) July 27, 2016,

 Q. Can Morris County waste type 13C (construction and demolition debris) be processed at a material recovery facility (MRF) to separate recyclables from disposables?
 What if the MRF returns the residual waste to Morris County such as what used to be allowed under NJDEP's former "mixed loads rule?"